Jan Tinbergen: Work

 For many, Jan Tinbergen became known for the so-called 'Tinbergen Norm' often discussed long after his death.
 There is no written work of Tinbergen in which he himself states it formally.
 It is generally believed to be the principle that, if the ratio between the greatest and least income exceeds 5, it becomes disadvantageous for the societal unit involved.
 Tinbergen himself discussed some technicalities of a five-to-one income distribution ratio in an article published in 1981.
 Apart from specifics about a five-to-one ratio, it is true in general that Tinbergen's grand theme was income distribution and the search for an optimal social order.

 Tinbergen developed the first national comprehensive macroeconomic model, which he first developed in 1936 for the Netherlands, and later applied to the United States and the United Kingdom.

 In his work on macroeconomic modelling and economic policy making, Tinbergen classified some economic quantities as targets and others as instruments.
 Targets are those macroeconomic variables the policy maker wishes to influence, whereas instruments are the variables that the policy maker can control directly.
 Tinbergen emphasized that achieving the desired values of a certain number of targets requires the policy maker to control an equal number of instruments.
 This is known as the Tinbergen Rule.

 Tinbergen's classification remains influential today, underlying the theory of monetary policy used by central banks.
 Many central banks today regard the inflation rate as their target; the policy instrument they use to control inflation is the short-term interest rate.

 Tinbergen's work on macroeconomic models was later continued by Lawrence Klein, contributing to another Nobel Memorial Prize in Economic Sciences.
 For his cultural contributions, he was given the Gouden Ganzenveer in 1985.

 Tinbergen's econometric modelling lead to a lively debate with several known participants including J.M.
 Keynes, Ragnar Frisch and Milton Friedman.
-The debate is sometime referred to as the Tinbergen debate.
+The debate is sometime referred to as the Tinbergen debate. (see Keynes–Tinbergen debate.)